ministryofjustice/cfe-civil/README.md

 (There used to be an option `ALLOW_FUTURE_SUBMISSION_DATE`, but now specifying a submission_date in the future is always allowed.)

-However for running the integration tests, you need a few more values, including secrets - see: [Environment variables for Integration tests (spreadsheets)](#environment-variables-for-integration-tests-spreadsheets)

 ## Developer Setup

 1. Ensure Ruby is installed - for example using rbenv - with the version specified in `.ruby-version`